-- a) Should an infraction of the rules which would call for a Minor, Major, Misconduct or Match penalty be committed by a player of the side in possession of the puck, the Referee shall immediately blow a whistle and give the penalties to the deserving players.
-The resulting faceoff shall be made at one of the end zone face-off spots of the offending team. - b) Should an infraction of the rules which call for a Minor, Major, Misconduct, or Match Penalty be committed by a player of the team not in possession of the puck, the Referee shall signify the calling of a Delayed Penalty by using a raised right arm straight above the head and, on completion of the play by the team in possession or the loss of possession to the defending team, the Referee will immediately blow a whistle and assess the penalty to the offending player.
-The resulting face-off shall be made at one of the end zone face-off spots of the offending team. - c) If the penalty to be imposed is a Minor Penalty, and a goal is scored on the play by the non-offending team the Minor Penalty shall not be imposed, but Major and Match Penalties shall be imposed in the normal manner regardless of whether a goal is scored or not.
-(The penalty shall be recorded by the scorekeeper).
+a) Should an infraction of the rules which would call for a Minor, Major, Misconduct or Match penalty be committed by a player of the side in possession of the puck, the Referee shall immediately blow a whistle and give the penalties to the deserving players.

+b) Should an infraction of the rules which call for a Minor, Major, Misconduct, or Match Penalty be committed by a player of the team not in possession of the puck, the Referee shall signify the calling of a Delayed Penalty by using a raised right arm straight above the head and, on completion of the play by the team in possession or the loss of possession to the defending team, the Referee will immediately blow a whistle and assess the penalty to the offending player.
+The resulting face-off shall be made at one of the end zone face-off spots of the offending team.